The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features: Extended Results

 \subsection{Does dispositional trust differ from learned trust?}

 In the previous section, we discussed how interventions affected learned trust when controlling for baseline dispositional trust.
-Here, we study whether there is a significant difference between dispositional trust and learned trust in the biased models across the questions described in \autoref{sec:surveys}.
-These results are shown in \autoref{tab:trust_vs_bl}.
+Here, we study whether there is a significant difference between dispositional trust and learned trust in the biased models across the questions described in \aptLtoX[graphic=no,type=html]{\S\ref{sec:surveys}}{\autoref{sec:surveys}}.
+These results are shown in \aptLtoX[graphic=no,type=html]{Table~\ref{tab:trust_vs_bl}}{\autoref{tab:trust_vs_bl}}.

 We find that participants usually thought our model worked worse than AI does generally, that it inspired less confidence, and was less predictable.
 Participants also regarded our AI system as less safe than AI in general, but this is primarily true only in the case of direct bias.
 Surprisingly, participants did not consider our AI systems to be less safe than general in phase 1 when they were given explanations (which would have directly indicated that the system used gender as a feature to determine loan outcomes).
 Participants' wariness of the biased models was not significantly different from their baseline wariness in AI.